Selorm4321/typhoonhub/README.md

-# Typhoon Indie Stream
+# Typhoon Entertainment

-This is a Next.js application for Typhoon Indie Stream, a streaming platform for independent films.
+This is a Next.js application for Typhoon Entertainment, a streaming platform for independent films.

 ## Core Features